lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 1. __Set the New Firmware Image Status to Pending (Again)__

+    Let's retry the Firmware Update.
+We set the status for the new firmware to Pending...

     ```bash
     # Set my_sensor_app_1.1.img to pending
     sudo ./newtmgr image test -c pinetime \